ddemidov/amgcl/README.md

     AMG amg(A, prm);

     // Now let's solve the system of equations.
 We need to transfer matrix,
-    // right-hand side, and initial approxiamtion side to GPUs.
-The matrix
+    // right-hand side, and initial approximation to GPUs.
+The matrix part may
-    // part may be omitted though, since AMG already has it as part of
+    // be omitted though, since AMG already has it as part of the hierarchy: std::vector<double> x(size, 0.0);
-    // the hierarchy:
-    std::vector<double> x(size, 0.0);

     vex::vector<double> f(ctx.queue(), rhs);